quicwg/multipath/draft-ietf-quic-multipath.md

 PATH_ABANDON frames contain the following fields:

-Destination Connection ID Sequence Number:
+Path Identifier:
-: The sequence number of the Destination Connection ID used by the receiver of the frame to send packets over the path to abandon.
+: The Path Identifier of the Destination Connection ID used by the receiver of the frame to send packets over the path to abandon.

 Error Code: